Appdynamics/ca-siteminder-monitoring-extension/README.md

    ```

 Please make sure to replace the COMPONENT_ID with the correct id in your environment.
-Please read the comment in the config.yml for
-more details.
+More details around metric prefix can be found [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695).

 3. Configure the path to the config.yml file by editing the <task-arguments> in the monitor.xml file in the `<MACHINE_AGENT_HOME>/monitors/SiteMinderMonitor/` directory.
 Below is the sample